Safe Control of Feedback-Interconnected Systems via Singular Perturbations: Numerical Simulations

-where $f_{\text{rs}}(q, \omega)$ is the vector field of the reduced-order system~\eqref{eq:motor_pendulum_red}.
 We numerically implement a smooth safety filter, following the line of \cite{cohen2023characterizing}.
 The system, initialized at rest ($q(0) = [0^\circ, 0^\circ]^\top$, $\omega(0) = [0, 0]^\top$), is driven toward the target configuration $q_\text{target} = [180^\circ, 0^\circ]^\top$ by a nominal PD controller with gravity compensation.
 The parameters of the safety filter are set as $\gamma = 10$, $\rob = 0.1$, and $\rho = 50$.
 Simulations are performed for $10$ linearly spaced values of $\pr \in \left[0.001, 0.035\right]$.
 Results are shown in Fig. \ref{fig:dp_history}.
 As theoretically predicted by Theorem \ref{th:SP}, the interconnected system remains safe for sufficiently small $\pr$.
 Conversely, as $\pr$ exceeds a critical threshold, constraint violations occur.